Automattic/themes-workspace/README.md

 # Automattic Themes Workspace

+This repository has been closed in fovor of working in [github.com/automattic/themes](https://github.com/automattic/themes) instead.
+Please check there for updates.

-This repository contains in-progress WordPress themes by Automattic.
-These themes are maintained by the [Automattic Theme Team](https://themeshaper.com/about/), and are licensed under the [GNU General Public License v2 (or later)](LICENSE).
+Any work that reminds in this repo was built by the [Automattic Theme Team](https://themeshaper.com/about/), and is licensed under the [GNU General Public License v2 (or later)](LICENSE).